ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 * **timeThreshold** - calculates the time threshold by subtracting N minutes from the current time.
 * **formattedTimeThreshold** - formats the time threshold to an ISO 8601 string.

 When dealing with timestamps and comparing dates across different systems, such as IoT devices and servers, it is crucial to handle the time zones correctly to ensure accurate comparisons and calculations.
-IoT devices may operate in various time zones which can differ from the time zone of the server running the Lambda function.
+IoT devices may operate in various time zones which can differ from the time zone of the server running the AWS Lambda function.
 To manage this, you will use the ISO 8601 format for timestamps.

 The ISO 8601 format is a standardized way to represent dates and times.
 It includes the date, time, and time zone information, ensuring consistency across different systems.
 The format looks like this: YYYY-MM-DDTHH:mm:ss.sssZ, where Z indicates the UTC (Coordinated Universal Time) time zone.